BPJackson/javascript-variables-challenge/readme.md

     var a = x;
     var b = 2;

     // What does a equal?
+Error - without quotations around x it is not a string - error x is not defined
-    // What does b equal?
+    // What does b equal? b is equal to 2
     // What does a + b equal?
+NaN

 #2
     var null;
     // What is the value of null?
+Error

 #3
     var null = 2;